Ramonmelod/Ramonmelod/README.md

 - 👋 Hi, I'm Ramon Melo, a mechanical engineer from the Federal University of Santa Catarina who recently has learned more and more about programing languages.
-- 🌱 I’m currently learning more about Docker, Redis, Postgres, Nginx and low level programming languages as: assembly, C and C++.
 - 📫 How to reach me: https://www.linkedin.com/in/ramonmelod/ or in: `ramonmelo.com@gmail.com`.
 - ⚡ Fun fact about me: I have a passion for learning human languages, and currently, I can communicate at least in a basic level in German, Spanish, and Italian in addition to Portuguese and English of course.